osuosl/cs312/source/slides/01_linux_basics.rst

 ---------------

 * ``.jpg``, ``.txt``, ``.doc``
 * Really more of a recommendation
 * File contains information about its encoding

 .. code-block:: bash

-    $ file $FILENAME # tells you about the filetype
+    # Tells you about the filetype using magic file data, not file extension
+    $ file $FILENAME

     user@localhost ~ $ file file.txt
     file.txt: ASCII text